 Download the software (via rsync), then follow Maiko's instructions on how to run 'make' to compile the executable.
 Then it is just a matter of editing your 'autoexec.nos' file for your callsign-SSID, and anything else particular to your station.
-See the next section, below, for help how to do that.
+See the section below, on how to edit the AUTOEXEC.NOS config file.

 The AUTOEXEC.NOS file is where JNOS learns what your callsign is, what radio ports will be used and the name they go by, what your ethernet address will be (if you use the ethernet), and anything else particular to your node/station.

 Example AUTOEXEC.NOS for a typical home JNOS station.

 How to Configure (see the Install documentaion for Raspberry-Pi "B") (see Example AUTOEXEC.NOS for Linux or DOS)

 Configuring for Email (POP3 client) (see the example AUTOEXEC.NOS file in the RESOURCES section)

 Configuring for CONVerse (see the AUTOEXEC.NOS file in the RESOURCES section of this website)